close search bar

 SAST vs. DAST

-How can Synopsys help?
+How can Synopsys help with your security needs?

 • Headless operations.
 Many organizations have dashboards and other systems to manage application security testing.
 WhiteHat Dynamic supports these implementations by providing a rich set of APIs that enable tests to be scheduled and results to be captured programmatically.
 This ensures that WhiteHat Dynamic can be readily integrated into security and DevOps processes, and findings can be assimilated into organizational systems.